 Update/Reinstall Network Adapter Driver

-If all the above solutions failed to fix “DHCP is not enabled for ethernet/WiFi” then there is a chance the installed network adapter driver is outdated, not compatible with current windows version that fails to receive IP address from DHCP server.
-We recommend update or reinstall the network driver following steps below.
+If all the above solutions failed to fix “DHCP is not enabled for ethernet/WiFi” then there is a chance the installed network adapter driver is outdated, not compatible with the current windows version that fails to receive IP address from DHCP server.
+We recommend update or reinstall the network driver following the steps below.

 Update Network Adapter Driver

 - Press Windows + R, type devmgmt.msc and ok to open device manager.

 - Expand Network adapter, right-click on active network adapter driver select update driver

 - select option “Search automatically for updated driver software”, let windows to check and Install best available driver for your Installed network adapter.

 - After that Restart windows and Check, Internet connection started working.

 Reinstall the Network Adapter driver

 If Windows didn’t find any driver let’s do it manually.

-First Download the latest network adapter driver (for ethernet or WiFi) for your PC on a different laptop or PC (which have an Active internet connection).
+First Download the latest network adapter driver (for ethernet or WiFi) for your PC on a different laptop or PC (which has an active internet connection).
 And save the latest drivers on your local PC (Which causing the problem)